hannarud/mlops-zoomcamp-2025/events_log.md

 * MLFlow model registry automated work with hyperparameter tuning + choosing the best model based on its loss https://youtu.be/1ykg4YmbFVA?si=L-NijkWZDMwDo00h
 * Try to use Kubeflow pipelines for workflow orchestration
 * Using S3 bucket to receive data updates: https://www.youtube.com/watch?v=jVmaaqs63O8&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK - try to establish data pipelines with periodic dataset updates and create markdown artifacts
+* Videos from module 4 are gold :star: + need to watch an optional video before Module 6